22soulfan/WhirlyOS/README.md

 - BalenaEtcher

 ## To install WhirlyOS on Windows:

+> [!WARNING]
+> Install at your own risk, as improper installation may result in warranty void.
+The owner of this operating system is not responsible for any damage done to the computer.
+Make sure in case of emergency to do a clean install of the original operating system.

 If you use dual boot, you have to shrink your drive and create a partition with it.
 Be careful as you may break your device.
 The creator and WhirlyOS are not responsible for any damage.